Commissions and Inquiries Working Group

-The Commissions and Inquiries Working Group will work in cooperation with the Lutheran aged care organisations to determine how best to respond to the Royal Commission’s report and recommendations after it has been released.
+The Commissions and Inquiries Working Group will work in cooperation with the Lutheran aged care organisations to determine how best to respond to the Royal Commission’s report and recommendations now that the report has been released.

 Royal Commission into Institutional Responses to Child Sexual Abuse

 On 15 December 2017 the Royal Commission presented its final report to the Governor-General, detailing the culmination of a five year inquiry into institutional responses to child sexual abuse and related matters.

 Since the handing over of the final report, the working group's attention has turned towards considering the report's recommendations that relate to the LCA.